Natural disasters: Are you covered?

 Floods

-• Keep a personal emergency fund to help you deal with the unexpected costs that result from a disaster.
+• Maintain a personal emergency fund to help cover unexpected costs related to a disaster.

-• If you are flooded, take steps to limit any possible damage.
+• In the event of a flood, take steps to limit any possible damage.

 Insight

-Québec’s ministry responsible for the environment and the fight against climate change has prepared an informational interactive map This link will open in a new window you can use to find out if you are in a flood-risk zone.
+Québec’s ministry responsible for the environment, the fight against climate change, wildlife and parks has prepared an interactive map This link will open in a new window you can use to find out if you are in a flood-prone area.
 You should also check with your municipality or regional county municipality (MRC).

 End of the insight